hynespm/install-confluent-platform/README.md

 # install-confluent-platform
-Simple repository with scripts to install confluent platform
+Simple repository with Dockerfile for installing Confluent Platform tools in a container